tom-seddon/acorn_mos_disassembly/docs/MOS3.50.md

 2.03 won't work without DFS 2.45 also installed.
 Both need to go in their default banks: DFS in bank 9, ADFS in bank 13.

-DFS 2.45 appears to be self-contained... but I can't promise that!
+DFS 2.45 appears to be self-contained, and doesn't require ADFS 2.03.

 ## BASIC and EDIT